Sew house shoes for warm weather!

 Hey y’all – today I’m going to show you how to sew these summer slippers.
 I don’t like to wear shoes around the house.
 Especially living in a hot climate, my ideal would be to go barefoot.
-But with two dogs and two active boys, there always seems to be dirt in my house, and that ends up on my feet.
-So I made these summer house shoes for myself to keep the dirt off my feet without really feeling like I’m wearing shoes.
+Forget arch support, I just want foot freedom!
+But between dogs and kids, there always seems to be dirt in my house, and that ends up on my feet.
+And dirty feeling feet aren’t ideal for comfort.
+Summertime means I don’t want socks, because I don’t want a closed-toe or the extra warmth or sweaty feet.
+So I made these open-toe summer house shoes for myself to keep the dirt off my feet without really feeling like I’m wearing shoes.

-I love that these shoes could basically be made from scraps.
+I love that these shoes can basically be made from scraps, so they’re very budget-friendly.
+They use lighter materials and have open toes, so they’re airy and breathable.
 I used less than a fat quarter of fabric for them, as well as some quilt batting scraps.
-And I’m sharing a free pattern as well as the tutorial to make these!
+And bonus – they’re also machine-washable.
+They have soft soles for indoor use which makes them the perfect option for me.
+And I’m sharing a free pattern as well as the tutorial to make this pair of slippers for the hot months.

 - 1/4 yard of fabric for the outer slipper.
+This will make the vamp and insoles.
 I used quilting weight cotton, and I bought it a long time ago so I’m pretty sure it’s out of print.
+Other fabric suggestions include linen, thin terrycloth, flannel, or other lightweight fabrics.

 - 1/4 -1/3 yard of Peltex (affiliate link) or ultra firm stabilizer, depending on foot size.
 Get the sew in kind, not the fusible kind.
 If your feet are larger than a women’s size 8 or so, I’d get more Peltex.